chowoitak/myfile/README.txt

 How to use the program

-Run the project.jar by double clicking it a window explorer.
+Run the project.jar by double clicking it in a window explorer.

 After the program is executed, you should see a login window.
 You login with the correct user name and password.
 A welcome window will popup after login.
 And other window(s) will popup depends on the type of account you have signed in with.